cristianoventura/go-mixpanel/README.md

 # go-mixpanel
-Go implementation of the Mixpanel API
+An implementation of the Mixpanel API written in Go.

 ## Usage